downdawn/serpshot-python/README.md

 ## Get Your API Key

-Before you can use the SDK, you need to get your API key from the [SerpShot Dashboard](https://www.serpshot.com/dashboard/api-keys).
+Free to use, just [register](https://www.serpshot.com/auth/register) to get your API key.

 ## Quick Start